 Copper (Lat.
 Cuprum) is a popular, non-rare metal widely used in the production of everyday household goods, as well as in the construction and electronics industries.
-The popularity of copper is not only due to its abundance.
-Coppers physical-chemical properties are very favorable for production and processing.
+The popularity of copper comes not only from its abundance.
+Copper’s physical-chemical properties are very favourable for production and processing.
 Copper is a soft and malleable metal as well as excellent conductor of heat and electricity.
-The melting point of copper is 1,083 °C, the boiling point is 2,567 °C.
+The melting point of copper is 1083 °C, the boiling point is 2567 °C.

 Copper is also widely used in various electrical transformers.
 Even a low-power transformer (weighing 10-50 kg) can contain from ~5 to 35 kg of copper.
 This metal constitutes about 50-70 percent of the total weight in electrical transformers.
 In daily household use, larger amounts of copper are also found in refrigerators (~0.5 kg per unit), electric kettles (~0.1 kg per unit), microwave ovens (~0.2 kg per unit), and computers (~0.2-0.3 kg per unit).